-Siobhan offers training for professionals who work with children, based on her lived experience of child sexual abuse.
-In particular, she focuses on:
+Beam Project offers training for professionals who work with children, based on lived experience of child sexual abuse.
+In particular, we focus on:

-– Her story of abuse at home, going through the court process, and how services might be improved from a survivor-led point of view
+– Our personal stories of sexual abuse at home and in institutional settings, going through the court process, and how services might be improved from a survivor-led point of view

-– The reasons why children don’t tell us if they’re being sexually abused (with references to personal experience)
+– The reasons why children find it so hard to tell us if they’re being sexually abused (with references to personal experience)

-– How to encourage children to tell us, despite the obstacles they face (including an ‘ideal conversation’ model you can have with children which avoids leading questions whilst addressing underlying themes of abuse to build trust and demonstrate understanding); and
+– How to encourage children to speak out, despite the obstacles they face (including an ‘ideal conversation’ model you can have with children which addresses underlying themes of abuse to build trust and demonstrate understanding… without asking leading questions); and

 – How to respond to disclosures effectively (what to say, what not to say with tons of examples)

 Siobhan and the team have worked with audiences of various sizes (15-200) and allow time for a Q&A session at the end, which usually turns into a constructive discussion!
 We offer the opportunity to understand child sexual abuse from the perspective of someone who has been there, and can therefore articulate the difficulties faced by children in that situation.
 Our workshops include plenty of scope for group discussions, with a focus on interactive learning.